TormStorm/jagex-launcher-linux/README.md

 The official Old School RuneScape client can be installed in the Jagex Launcher<br>
 The RuneLite client is automatically installed and can be played by selecting it from the dropdown menu

-# Steam Deck

-Switch to desktop mode by pressing Steam -> Power -> Switch to Desktop<br>
-Follow the instructions for installing the Jagex Launcher as normal<br>

-> **Note**<br>
-> It is recommended to install a remote desktop application to make the installation easier<br>

-Once the installation is complete do the below steps:<br>

-Install BoilR from the discover store<br>
-Choose Import Games on the left, then make sure "Jagex Launcher" is checked in the list underneath Lutris<br>
-Click the button on the bottom left that is a picture of a controller pointing at steam<br>
-It should say "Done Importing Games"<br>
-Restart steam<br>
-Find the new entry for "Jagex Launcher"<br>
-Rename to RuneScape if playing RS3<br>
-Rename to OSRS or RuneLite if playing OSRS<br>
-This is because steam deck searches for control layouts based on game name<br>
-Reboot to game mode and launch the new entry<br>
-Press the steam button -> Controller Settings -> Browse community layouts<br>
-Choose a layout that looks good for you and then you should be good to start playing<br>

-If you are using RuneLite on the Steam Deck, there are some issues out of the box.
-The installer creates a properties file you can import to solve most of these issues[^1]<br>
-Launch RuneLite, open the configuration menu and select the profiles tab<br>
-Click `import profile` and navigate to `$HOME/Games/jagex-launcher`<br>
-Select the `steamdeck-config.properties` file and click open<br>

 # Troubleshooting